 Using scenario planning, they all predicted the “Long live Detroit” scenario in which the whole automotive industry would thrive.
 Unfortunately for them, they didn’t see far enough to predict the come of new competitors from Japan, which triggered off a big crisis in the automotive industry.

-As you may notice, scenario planning is more a subjective technique enabling dialogue within the company than a data-driven analysis and this is actually what gives it strength.
+As you may notice, scenario planning is more a subjective technique enabling dialogue and fostering team alignment within the company than a data-driven analysis and this is actually what gives it strength.

 Some pitfalls to avoid